Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Ready to book?
 Start your search for cheap train tickets with us today.
 Keep reading for more information, including our timetable where you can view first and last train times, as well as tips on how to find cheap train tickets.

-Gotha to Essen Hbf by train
+Trains to Essen Hbf from Gotha

 First train